Network model for periodically strained graphene: Network model

+The Floquet winding number $W$ is thus defined for each gap of the Floquet quasispectrum and a difference in winding numbers of two gaps equals the net Chern number of the intervening bands \cite{Maczewsky2017}.
+Moreover, the winding number obeys the bulk-boundary correspondence \cite{Rudner2014}

+where $n_\mathrm{edge}(\eta)$ is the net number (accounting for chirality) of chiral edge modes in the gap at $\eta$.

-In addition to the Chern number, the chiral kagome network is thus also characterized by a pair of winding numbers $(W_I,W_{II})$, where $W_I$ corresponds to our choice of unit cell shown in Fig.\ \ref{fig:ncell}, and $W_{II}$ corresponds to a cell whose subnodes all belong to a single hexagon.
+We conclude that a scattering network is characterized by several winding numbers \cite{Delplace2017}, one for each unique choice of unit cell with a corresponding set of edge types.
+Moreover, when the network is in a Chern trivial phase, the winding number is the same for each gap, while it alternates in a Chern phase.
+We can understand the need for multiple winding numbers intuitively as follows.
+Certain boundary configurations of the network have no counterpart in the effective Floquet theory for a given choice of cell.
+For example, in the kagome network, triangle and hexagon edges are realized by two different Floquet models.
+In addition to the Chern number, the chiral kagome network is thus also characterized by winding numbers $(W_I,W_{II})$ for each gap, where $W_I$ corresponds to our choice of unit cell shown in Fig.\ \ref{fig:ncell}(a), and $W_{II}$ corresponds to a cell whose subnodes all belong to a single hexagon of the kagome network.